ryonakano/reco/README.md

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)](https://appcenter.elementary.io/com.github.ryonakano.reco)

 You can also download the app from Flathub, in case you're using another distribution.
-This version excludes the feature to respect OS-wide style preference which depends on Pantheon desktop environment.
+This version is tweaked to work well and look good on other desktop environment.

 [<img src="https://flathub.org/assets/badges/flathub-badge-en.svg" width="160" alt="Download on Flathub">](https://flathub.org/apps/details/com.github.ryonakano.reco)